National Support Teams: Closure

-All teams closed in March 2011 as a result of the funding cuts affecting several areas of the public sector in the UK, following a perceived need to reduce public expenditure in the context of the international financial crisis of 2007-2010 and related recession.
+All teams closed in March 2011 as a result of the funding cuts affecting several areas of the public sector in the UK, following a perceived need to reduce public expenditure during the 2008 financial crisis and related recession.
 Internal communications to NST staff explained the closure as the result of a decision to abolish all posts not covered by a traditional civil service employment contract; as this included almost all NST employees, the service was to close as a consequence – it was stressed that closure was not intended to imply a comment on the success or usefulness of the NST approach.

 Subsequent reputation

 Specialist medical magazine GP reported the regret voiced by public health leaders following the closure of the NSTs in August 2011.
 Their stories subsequently picked up by The Daily Telegraph newspaper and BBC News explained how the services of NSTs had been received and questioned the rationale for disbanding them.
 In response, an unidentified Department of Health spokesperson suggested that the teams were no longer required as they had worked to targets discarded by the incoming new national administration in May 2010, although the teams had continued to provide services used by localities and intelligence brought back into central Government for the rest of that financial year; the spokesperson did not suggest a new means by which continuing aspirations to address public health challenges could now be supported.